 1 cup raisins

-1/2 cup nuts (walnuts or pecans), broken up
+1/2 cup nuts (walnuts or pecans, broken up)

-Instructions
+Baking Instructions

-Cream together sugar and shortening.
+Cream together the sugar and shortening until well combined.

-Stir in raisins and nuts.
+Gently stir in the raisins and broken-up nuts.

 Applesauce Cookies FAQ